psidhu42/mechacar-statistical-analysis/README.md

 * Summary of Linear Regression
 ![linear-model-summary](https://github.com/psidhu42/mechacar-statistical-analysis/blob/main/resources/images/02-linear-model-summary.png)

-- The "Vehicle Length", and "Ground Clearance" were the variables that provided the greatest non-random amount of variance to the MPG values.
+- Shown in a purple outline in the second image above, the "Vehicle Length", and "Ground Clearance" were the variables that provided the greatest non-random amount of variance to the MPG values.

-- Is the slope of the linear model considered to be zero?
-Why or why not?
+- Based on the p-value shown above, circled in green it is lower than zero, the slope of the linear model should be considered non-zero.

-- Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+- This linear model predicts mpg of MechaCar prototypes effectively because the R-squared value is about 71%, which tells us that the majority of the results will be accurate.

 ## Summary Statistics on Suspension Coils